sgmurphy/wordpress-plugins/secure-copy-content-protection/README.txt

 == SEO ==

 * From the point of view of SEO, it is worth saying goodbye to copy and paste.
 The plugin will ensure the copyright sign.
 Your copyright text will be in **safe from content theft**.
 It will disable all kinds of copy paste from your site.
 By installing this plugin you will start to say "stop copy" from your content.
 In another word, it is called anti-copy paste.
 * We know that Google doesn't like a copy.
 It wants unique and no copy text.
 And for example, if your domain is a new one and the ones who have an old domain copy from you, because of them you may appear on the blacklist of Google.
 To avoid such situation install the plugin and will have a **copyright intellectual property**.
-Consequently, this will bring the right google page rank for your site.
+Consequently, this will bring the right Google page rank for your site.

 How disable right click on a website?
 You just need to install a plugin.